flzhong/YongLiuLab.github.io/_pages/about.md

   - /about.html
 ---

 It is the greatest challenge to open up the black-box of human brain.
-My long-term goal is to understand the complexity of human brain, especially its connectome (i.e., the comprehensive high-dimensional description of the brain network).
-I use integrative neuroimaging and computational modeling methods to explore development-related patterns and complexity in connectomics, seeking knowledge that will translate into a better life style and education settings as well as diagnosis/treatment for patients by establishing normative trajectories of the conenctome across the human lifespan.
+My long-term goal is to understand the complexity change of AD brain, especially its structure, connectome.
+I use integrative neuroimaging and computational modeling methods to explore AD-related patterns and complexity in connectomics, seeking knowledge that will translate into diagnosis/treatment for AD patients by establishing normative trajectories of the conenctome.

 Research summary
 ======